 - Parkinson’s-like symptoms

 - premature death

-These are all serious concerns that you should discuss with your doctor.
-Because of these risks, women who enter menopause early are often prescribed hormone replacement therapies (HRT).
+Discuss your concerns about these symptoms with your doctor.
+Because of these risks, women who enter menopause early are often prescribed hormone replacement therapy.

-On the plus side, starting menopause early might actually protect you against other diseases, particularly estrogen-sensitive cancers such as breast cancer.
-Women who enter menopause late (after age 55) are at greater risk for breast cancer than those who enter the transition earlier in life, because their breast tissue is exposed to estrogen for longer.
+Starting menopause early can actually protect you from other diseases.
+These include estrogen-sensitive cancers such as breast cancer.
+Women who enter menopause late (after age 55) are at greater risk of breast cancer than those who enter the transition earlier.
+This is because their breast tissue is exposed to estrogen for a longer time.

-One day, there may be a genetic test to determine a person’s likelihood of beginning menopause early.
-However, for now, only time will tell when you’ll start your transition.
-Seeing your doctor for regular check-ups and being proactive about your reproductive health can make menopause less of a worry.
-Your doctor can assist you in easing the symptoms of menopause and potential risk factors if it comes early.
+A genetic test may one day determine a person’s likelihood of early menopause.
+For now, though, only time will tell when you’ll start your transition.
+See your doctor for regular checkups, and be proactive about your reproductive health.
+Doing so can help your doctor ease the symptoms or decrease your risk factors for early menopause.